snowplow-archive/snowplow.github.com/_posts/2016-03-03-snowplow-javascript-tracker-2.6.0-released-with-optimizely-and-augur-integration.md

 Some notes on using these contexts:

 * All but the `optimizelyVisitor` context return an array of contexts to be sent with the event.
 This can cause the size of the event payload to sky-rocket.
 As a result, we recommend setting the tracker to `POST` events to Snowplow rather than use `GET`, as there are limitations the size of the request that can be sent using `GET`.
-Documentation on setting the tracker to use `POST` can be found [here](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#2215-post-support).
+Documentation on setting the tracker to use `POST` can be found [here] [js-tracker-post].
 * All of the contexts are dynamically rebuilt with each event sent so as to represent any changes that might have occurred with either source.
 * The activated contexts will be sent with every event.